AFathi/NotchToolkit/README.md

 ![Demo](preview.gif)

 ## Compatibility
-Although `NotchToolkit` is made for iPhone X; however, it can be implemented in older iPhone devices.
-This framwork was tested on:
+Although `NotchToolkit` is made for iPhone X, it can be implemented in older iPhone devices.
+This framework was tested on:

 1. iPhone X
 2. iPhone 8 plus, 7 plus, 6s plus and 6 plus
 3. iPhone 8, 7, 6s and 6
 4. iPhone SE and 5s

-`NothcToolkit` requires
+`NotchToolkit` requires

 - iOS 11
 - Swift 3.2 or higher

-The `NotchToolbar` has options that allow you change `background color, height, toolList icons Edge Inset, modes for statusBar & noStatusBar...etc.` check [**NotchToolbar Options**](#notchtoolbar-options) for more details.
+ `NotchToolbar` has options that allow you to change `background color, height, icons... etc.` check [**NotchToolbar Options**](#notchtoolbar-options) for more details.

 ## Example Project